fmi-faim/example-project/docs/tutorial/working_with_the_template.md

 !!! attention Prerequisites
     Follow the [installation instructions](https://fmi-faim.github.io/ipa-project-template/) for pixi and copier before your continue here.

+!!! info "Issues & Feedback"
+    In case you encounter any issues or have questions regarding our project template, please open an [issue](https://github.com/fmi-faim/example-project/issues).

 ## Copy the Template
 First we need to create an instance of the template by running the copier command: